top of page

 Someone might attend a dozen weekend intensives, but without integration, mentorship, and clinical experience, it’s like reading every cookbook without ever turning on the stove.
 Be cautious of self-imposed titles and vaguely described certifications—terms like “trauma-informed,” “nervous system specialist,” or “mindset coach” are not protected titles.

-Be a savvy consumer: Look at their LinkedIn.
+A practitioner with genuine training will welcome these questions.
+Look at their LinkedIn.
 Ask about their training.
-A real professional won't be offended—they’ll welcome it.
+A real professional won't be offended, they’ll welcome it.

 Have they taught at the university level?
 Designed programs?
 Supervised others?
 Led therapy groups?
 These are markers that they’re trusted not only to practice therapy but to help others do it well.
 Psychoeducational group experience, in particular, means they can break down complex psychological processes into digestible, usable tools.